British Military & Criminal History:

 Grave with 3 Belgian Civilians & grave of Private Albert Mileham (Stephen Stratford 2011).

 The grave on the right-hand side of the above photograph is that of G/50683 Private Alfred Mileham, 23rd Middlesex Regiment.
 Alfred Mileham was born in Wokingham, Berkshire, before moving to Wembley, Middlesex.
 He enlisted in the Middlesex Regiment at Mill Hill.
+Entitled to the British War and Victory Medals.
 Private Mileham died of wounds on 6 May 1918.
+The entry for Private Alfred Mileham in the Army Register of Soldiers' Effects, contained in the National Army Museum, confirm that his next-of-kin was his wife May.